Ahmad-Nour-Haidar/profinder-mobile-app/README.md

 - **Admin Levels :**

-    1. **Wallet Manager 💳**
+    1. 💳 **Wallet Manager**
        - **Responsibilities:** Oversees all financial transactions within the platform.
 This includes managing wallet operations, handling deposits and withdrawals, and ensuring financial transactions are processed securely and accurately 🔒.

   2. **Company Manager 🏢**

   - **Responsibilities:** Manages all aspects related to company operations.
 This includes overseeing the creation and management of company accounts, ensuring compliance with company guidelines, and handling any issues related to company activities 🔍.

   3. **Freelancer Manager 👨‍💼**

   - **Responsibilities:** Focuses on managing freelance projects and interactions.
 Oversees freelancer profiles, project applications, and ensures that freelance engagements are conducted smoothly.
 Also addresses any issues related to freelancer performance and project execution 📊.

   4. **Technical Support 🛠️**

   - **Responsibilities:** Provides support for technical issues and user inquiries.
 Handles troubleshooting, resolves technical problems, and ensures that the platform’s technical operations run efficiently and effectively 💬.
     Additionally, responds to messages from users experiencing problems, offering assistance and guidance through chat interactions.

 ### **Super Admin 👑**